Curator, Educator, Jeweler, Metalworker

-Collection Summary: An interview of Imogene "Tex" Gieling conducted 2008 Nov.
-21, by Jo Lauria, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Gieling's home, in San Fransisco, Calif.
+Collection Summary: An interview of Imogene "Tex" Gieling conducted 2008 November 21, by Jo Lauria, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Gieling's home, in San Fransisco, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.